sharife/hyas/content/past/not-a-marvel.md

       (LVEJO)](http://www.lvejo.org/), speaking in spring 2022 about the intersection of environmental justice, labor and public health in Little Village and its industrial corridor."
+    body: >-
+      **Transcript of recording**

-    transcription: Within the industrial corridors, like we realized, because of how big they are, because of the importance that they have carried where we don't minimize the importance of having local jobs, the importance of having a closed economy within our community.
+      Within the industrial corridors, like we realized, because of how big they are, because of the importance that they have carried where we don't minimize the importance of having local jobs, the importance of having a closed economy within our community.
 A lot of these jobs were